CS3560-Team-27/cs3560-aI-story-generator/REPORT.md

 - Provide examples for UML diagrams
 - Improve code readability and documentation
 - Suggest improvements to code structure and applying design patterns
+- Assist with implementing rate-limit handling, fallbacks, and chapter-based image caching
 - JUnit test scaffolding
 - Assist in producing the final written REPORT.md and README.md